 Effective Curriculum for Behavioral Change

-It all starts with buy-in, getting camper on board with the program.
-At camp we have a fun summer introducing campers to many sports, activities, hobbies and outdoor adventures geared to broaden their range of interests.
-We do this by focusing on fundamentals so that our campers become proficient on a range of new activities.
+It all starts with buy-in, getting the camper on board with the program.
+At camp, we have a fun summer introducing campers to many sports, activities, hobbies, and outdoor adventures geared to broaden their range of interests.
+We do this by focusing on fundamentals so that our campers become proficient in a range of new activities.

 In the group, we learn how to keep a schedule and discuss the importance of self-monitoring behaviors.
 We teach campers how to set goals and implement systematic self-monitoring methodology in order to create behavioral change.

-Our behavioral coaching experts work with campers on reaching their life goals and changing habits.
+Our behavioral coaching experts work with campers to reach their life goals and changing habits.
 Because we focus on the future and the wants and needs of the campers, we maintain a positive tone throughout camp.
 Our campers leave excited about the future and their new commitments and goals in life.

 We give examples of how famous sports figures and Olympic athletes utilize self monitoring to achieve optimum levels of performance.